Texas Health and Human Services Commission

 Form 2060, Needs Assessment Questionnaire and Task/Hour Guide, Part A, Functional Needs Assessment, is completed by the MCO to document the specific personal care tasks with which the AFC provider must assist the member.
 The AFC provider may provide more tasks, but not less than those listed on Form 2060.

 Upon approval for AFC, the MCO determines if the member has any special needs that require additional monitoring in the foster home setting beyond the scheduled monitoring.
-If needed, a monitoring schedule is developed and documented in the case record on Form 2327, Consumer/Member and Provider Agreement.
+If needed, a monitoring schedule is developed and documented in the case record on Form 2327, Individual/Member and Provider Agreement.
 Use the "Other Special Arrangements" space under the "Miscellaneous Arrangements" section.

 The MCO contacts the member and the AFC provider to arrange for the initial visit and a negotiated move-in date for the member.
 If there are health concerns regarding the member, the MCO nurse may be consulted and a recommendation may be made for the member to have a physical/medical exam before moving into the AFC home.